O_TMPFILE support in libcephfs

 My aversion to strays in principle can definitely be overcome by code simplicity in practice

-#6 Updated by Jeff Layton about 3 years ago
+#6 Updated by Jeff Layton over 3 years ago

 Yeah, with Linux' O_TMPFILE you can definitely do I/O to the inode before it's linked, and I think it'd be good to mirror those semantics if we can.
 That said, we're not required to use O_TMPFILE here.
 We could create some other mechanism for doing this